mdn/content/files/en-us/web/css/css_media_queries/using_media_queries/index.md

   - {{cssxref("@media/video-dynamic-range", "video-dynamic-range")}}
   - {{cssxref("@media/width", "width")}}.

-  For example, the {{cssxref("@media/hover", "hover")}} feature allows a query to test against whether the device supports hovering over elements.
+  For example, the {{cssxref("@media/hover", "hover")}} feature allows a query to check whether the device supports hovering over elements.
   Media feature expressions test for their presence or value, and are entirely optional.
   Each media feature expression must be surrounded by parentheses.